* Please scroll down to access Advance and Future Care Planning Forms, COVID-19 Treatment Escalation Plan and for Covid-19 updates *

 An LPA can be one of the more powerful ways to ensure that future treatments are discussed with a trusted individual(s) and it is legally binding.

 For information about how to set this up, contact the Office of the Public Guardian.

-CCOVID-19 Update: the hospital/inpatient Treatment Escalation Plan (TEP) on this page was developed by Aneurin Bevan University Health Board in April 2020 in response to the current crisis.
+The hospital/inpatient Treatment Escalation Plan (TEP) on this page was developed by Aneurin Bevan University Health Board in April 2020 in response to the pandemic.
 It has been reviewed by the AFCP Group and the Deputy CMO, and can be used in all inpatient settings in Wales.
-Again, this is merely a guide for practitioners to indicate what ceilings of treatment have been suggested and discussed previously, and importantly, it is a short-term document for one specific episode of care.
+Again, this is merely a guide for practitioners to indicate what ceilings of treatment have been suggested and discussed previously and, importantly, it is a short-term document for one specific episode of care.
 Its recommendations may change daily if patient's health/frailty improves or worsens.

 This is the All Wales Advance Decision to Refuse Treatment form as a PDF.
 It is possible to type into this PDF, but it requires ‘wet signatures’ at the end.

 This is filled in by patients, and the signing needs to be witnessed and counter-signed.
 Please see the guidance notes for further information.
 We have adapted this form with kind permission from a charity, and it is the same format that NHS England recommends and is compliant with the Mental Capacity Act 2005.